watts-dev/watts/paper.md

 a formal API by which external software can interface with, most legacy software packages in NSE typically rely on simple text-based input files and do not have an API.
-Thus, ``watts`` is meant to aid scientists and engineers in working with these applications and enable integration with other off-the-shelf and open source software packages.
+Thus, ``watts`` is meant to aid scientists and engineers in working with these applications, enabling integration with other off-the-shelf and open source software packages, and providing a means of data transfer between applications.

 There have been prior efforts to develop software that enables parameterization of input files.
 In particular, the Funz package [@funz] allows input files to be